Jacqueline Kennedy Onassis: Death of infant son

 In early 1963, Kennedy was again pregnant, which led her to curtail her official duties.
 She spent most of the summer at a home she and the president had rented on Squaw Island, which was near the Kennedy compound on Cape Cod, Massachusetts.
 On August 7 (five weeks ahead of her scheduled due date), she went into labor and gave birth to a boy, Patrick Bouvier Kennedy, via emergency Caesarean section at nearby Otis Air Force Base.
 The infant's lungs were not fully developed, and he was transferred from Cape Cod to Boston Children's Hospital, where he died of hyaline membrane disease two days after birth.
 Kennedy had remained at Otis Air Force Base to recuperate after the Caesarean delivery; her husband went to Boston to be with their infant son and was present when he died.
 On August 14, the president returned to Otis to take her home and gave an impromptu speech to thank nurses and airmen who had gathered in her suite.
 In appreciation, she presented hospital staff with framed and signed lithographs of the White House.

-The first lady was deeply affected by Patrick's death and proceeded to enter a state of depression.
-However, the loss of their child had a positive impact on the marriage and brought the couple closer together in their shared grief.
-Arthur Schlesinger wrote that while John Kennedy always "regarded Jackie with genuine affection and pride," their marriage "never seemed more solid than in the later months of 1963".
+The first lady was deeply affected by Patrick's death and entered a state of depression.
+However, the loss of their child had a positive impact on the marriage and brought the couple closer in their shared grief.
 Jacqueline Kennedy's friend Aristotle Onassis was aware of her depression and invited her to his yacht to recuperate.
 President Kennedy initially had reservations, but he relented because he believed that it would be "good for her".
 The trip was widely disapproved of within the Kennedy administration, by much of the general public, and in Congress.
 The First Lady returned to the United States on October 17, 1963.
 She would later say she regretted being away as long as she was but had been "melancholy after the death of my baby".